DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 >
 > Answer:

--Nicolai

 We implemented a frontend for our API using `streamlit` to improve user-friendliness for end-users.
-The frontend provides an easy way to use all of the different models that the API exposes to perform inference on images with a few clicks.
+The frontend provides an easy way to use all of the different models that the API exposes to perform inference on images with a few clicks:

 ![streamlit](figures/streamlit.png)

+Furthermore, we experimented with quantization of our models to improve inference speed and reduce the model size.
+This involved using methods like `dynamic_quantization` from `torch.quantization` to convert our models to a quantized version.
+Unfortunately ...

 (TODO: quantization test)

 ### Question 29